wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 # WDI Singapore Install Fest

-For the first portion of the class, we'll be working exclusively inside of the browser and Node.
+For the first portion of the class, we'll be working exclusively inside of the browser.
 We'll be installing the following tools.

 * Slack
 * Homebrew
 * Git

-* Node
-* Postgres.app
-* Ruby
-* Rails
+If you already have some tools and software installed that are similar to below, it will be more conveient for you to switch over than it will be for you to try to go ahead with your current versions.

 ## Hidden Files
-Set your finder to display hidden unix files by default:
+With a finder window open, set your finder to display hidden unix files by default:
 ```
 cmd + shift + .
 ```